mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 ##### 25:25

-So this is pretty nice for us.
-This is very important for us.
-If you don't follow your life like this, you always are constantly face to face – that's human problem.
+So this is pretty nice for us, this is very important for us.
+If you don't follow your life like this, you always are constantly face to face – that's [a] human problem.

 That's why Rilke says, "That's what destiny is: to be face to face and nothing but that and always opposite."
 Always something opposite that you can see.
 Arguing, or quarreling, fighting – why do you fight, why do you argue?
-Because you can see something opposite, from you, from others.
+Because you can see something opposite from you, from others.
 That's why you fight.
-But when you live with more than one being – even though you love, or even though your parent, even though your brother or sister – they are completely different from each other.
+But when you live with more than one being – even though you love [them], or even though [they are] your parent, [or] your brother or sister – they are completely different from each other.
 But still there is a chance to live [with] each-other.
 How?
 Well, not to be always face to face.
 Sometimes, why don't you go behind parent and massage parent on the shoulder when they feel stiff.
 That's pretty good.
 Well you always hate the parent; but parents are your parents.
 If you're always present with the parent face to face, that's pretty hard, very hard.
 But you should respect parent's existence, because you are existent.
 Owing to your parents existence, you are existent, so you should appreciate.
 For this, sometimes, why don't you go behind, or why don't you sit side by side with each other.
 And why don't you hold your parents shoulders with compassion?
 That's pretty good practice for us.

 ##### 28:00

 And then that's why next, Rilke said, "Never, not for a single day do we have pure space before us in which the flowers are always unfolded."
-Have you ever experienced vastness of space which the blooming flowers very smoothly enter into your heart, without [decoding?] them?
+Have you ever experienced [the] vastness of space [in] which the blooming flowers very smoothly enter into your heart, without [decoding?] them?
 We are always [decoding?] flowers.
 Do you understand [decode?] flowers?
 Without [decoding?] the beautiful flowers, just blooming, the beautiful flowers smoothly enter into your heart.
 That is the vastness of space.

-Well, in Buddhism, that vastness of space is which is called emptiness.
+Well, in Buddhism, that vastness of space is [what] is called emptiness.
 Emptiness is vast, unfathomable, boundless.
 No particular power, no particular force, which you think.
 But it is there, which is unfathomable, and deep, and vast, and boundless.
-And then when you get into, it's very evasive, for that to understand what it is, because it is vast, it is boundless.
+And then when you get into [it], it's very evasive ... to understand what it is, because it is vast, it is boundless.
 But when it is not there, when it doesn't exist, it's very difficult for us to exist.
 So that is space, that is what is called emptiness.

 ##### 30:27

-"Do we have a pure space before us in which the flowers are always unfolded.
-It's forever world and  nowhere without not."
+"[Never] ... do we have a pure space before us in which the flowers are always unfolded.
+It's forever world and ... nowhere without not."
 We always see the world created by us; "nowhere without not."
 Always we see the world created by us, and believe that is important for us.
-But most important thing is, the vastness of space.
+But [the] most important thing is, the vastness of space.
 The world created by us is [a] tiny world.
-We can see from individual telescope.
+We can see [it through our] individual telescope.
 This is important for us, because that is the world in which we live.
-But in order to live in this small world, we have to know bigger scale of the world.
-That is vastness of space.
+But in order to live in this small world, we have to know [the] bigger scale of the world.
+That is [the] vastness of space.
 According to Buddhism, it's called emptiness.

+(Katagiri seems to interpret "without not" as emptiness, and "nowhere" meaning the same as "never", i.e. "never emptiness".
+The poem actually says "never nowhere without not" or "never the nowhere minus the no".
+So, "nowhere without not" or "nowhere minus the no" would be emptiness.
+However, the underlying the point is the same.)

 Emptiness is not the world.
 I don't know what it is; but *it is*.
 Emptiness.